ponder-sh/ponder/packages/core/src/sync-historical/README.md

 - `start()` method: Starts processing tasks from the queue.
 - `onIdle()` method: Returns a promise that resolves when the historical sync is complete.
 - `kill()` method: Kills the service.
 Must clean up any resources that would block the process from exiting.
 - `"historicalCheckpoint"` event: Emitted when the minimum completed block among all registered event sources has progressed.
-This indicates to consumers that the event store now contains a complete history of events for all registered event sources between their start block and this block (inclusive).
+This indicates to consumers that the sync store now contains a complete history of events for all registered event sources between their start block and this block (inclusive).
 - `"syncComplete"` event: Emitted when the service has finished processing all historical sync tasks.

 ## Background